by Karen J Mossman

-In the bathroom I reached into the medicine cupboard, grabbed a couple of headache tablets before getting into bed.
-It was pleasant after a busy day at work.
-I listened to the sounds of outside as the night drew in.
+In the bathroom, I reached into the medicine cupboard and grabbed a couple of headache tablets before getting into bed.
+Lying there felt pleasant after a busy day at work.
+I listened to the sounds outside as the night drew in.

-The headache had gone when I woke up, and I’d already decided not to drink and drove to the restaurant.
-We had a lovely meal and when we had finished I felt extremely fidgety.
-I put this down to eating too much and needing to get my comfy clothes on.
+The headache had gone when I woke up, but to be safe, I decided not to drink, volunteering to drive instead.
+We had a lovely meal and when we finished; I felt fidgety.
+I put this down to eating too much and needing to get into my comfy clothes.

-We walked back to the car and I didn’t feel too well.
+We walked back to the car, and I didn’t feel too well.
 I was suddenly cold too.
-I drove home feeling positively strange, almost disoriented at times.
+I drove home feeling strange, almost disoriented.
 Perhaps I was coming down with something?

 I was looking forward to the evening ahead.
-The second part of a programme I’d followed was on plus it was The Celebrity Big Brother final.
+The second part of a programme I’d been following was on the television, and it was also the Celebrity Big Brother final.

-On the settee, I felt chilly again, and reached for the blanket.
-I’m not one for dozing while watching the television, but I could feel sleep creeping up.
+On the settee, I felt chilly again and reached for a blanket.
+Generally, I don’t doze in front of the television, but could feel sleep creeping up.
 I longed to close my eyes but knew if I did, I’d nod off and miss everything.
-So I fought it and started to get the twitches.
-Something pulsated in my neck and my legs jumped for no reason.
-It was a peculiar sensation.
+So I fought it and got the twitches.
+Something pulsated in my neck and my legs jumped on their own for no reason.

-I went up to the bathroom, feeling dizzy, and it was only when I sat there I remembered the two headache pills I had popped earlier.
+I went up to the bathroom, feeling dizzy, and it was only when I sat there I remembered the two headache pills I’d taken earlier.

 Opening the cupboard, I saw with horror they were not painkillers.